Next Start

 Fun Fact: Diesel engines do not use spark plugs!
 They operate using very high compression, which creates very high temperatures, to then auto-ignite diesel fuel.
 Some diesel engines do use glow plugs to help create more heat when starting, especially in cold weather.

-Spark plugs vary in many ways, from size or reach, to heat range, and even in electrode design.
+Spark plugs vary in many ways, from size or reach, to heat range and electrode design.
 Spark plugs use ceramic as an insulator, which helps manage heat and prevents the electrical spark from grounding out.

 Manufacturers specify which plug to use in every engine application.
 The most common characteristic of a spark plug has to do with the types of metal used: